 When figuring out how to get someone into rehab, it’s best to have all the logistical details worked out before planning the intervention.
 Finding out where the person will sleep, organizing travel and getting finances in order should all be done before your loved ones enter rehab.

-This stage should also be the point where you discuss insurance options for how to get an alcoholic into rehab.
+This stage should also be when you discuss insurance options for how to get an alcoholic into rehab.

-Talking to someone about his or her addiction is a tricky thing.
-How will you know when to be sympathetic versus when to be firm, how will your words and actions affect them in the grand scheme of things?
+Talking to someone about his or her addiction needs to be approached with care.
+How will you know when to be sympathetic versus when to be firm?
+How will your words and actions affect them in the grand scheme of things?
 When contemplating confronting a loved one about addiction, many thoughts like these run through your head.

-Drug and alcohol addiction affects more than just the addict.
-Their entire family and support system can be rocked by it.
-When dealing with your loved one, making sure they feel loved and supported at all times is tantamount to getting them to take their recovery seriously.
+When communicating with your loved one, making sure they feel loved and supported at all times is tantamount to getting them to take their recovery seriously.

 Rehab is the best way to jump-start a recovery, but the real work happens when the patient is released from the addiction treatment center and goes back to the “real world.”
 There are many programs in place that will teach you how to get into rehab combined with solid family support, your loved one can maintain their sobriety.

 Getting help for a loved one can potentially be a life-saving event.
-Making sure that you are prepared and have all the bases covered will make the difficult journey to recovery just a little bit easier.
+Ensuring that you are prepared and have all the bases covered will make the difficult journey to recovery just a little bit easier.

-Contact the trained counselors and specialists at Beachway Therapy Center today at 877-284-0353 for help with getting a loved one into our drug or alcohol program.
+Reach out to the trained counselors and specialists at Beachway Therapy Center today at 877-959-3383 for help with getting a loved one into our drug or alcohol program.